 In order to demonstrate the recommended conventions for ZAR OISs and USDZAR CCBSs practically, a couple of Microsoft Excel workbooks have been created with specific examples, scenarios, actual market data and supporting calculations.
-A compressed file which contains these workbooks may be accessed via the following hyperlink: ZARONIA Examples and Model.zip.
-The contents of this file are as follows:
+These workbooks may be accessed via the following hyperlinks:

-- the Excel workbook "ZARONIA\Model.xlsx" contains a working model that demonstrates the calculation of the respective floating leg cash flows; and - the Excel workbook "ZARONIA\ Examples.xlsx" contains various relevant examples and scenarios.
+- for a working model that demonstrates the calculation of the respective floating leg cash flows, see: ZARONIA_Model; and - for various relevant examples and scenarios, see: ZARONIA_Examples.